bdahsan1999wd/js-practice-problems-three/js-array-tasks/README.md

 4. Use the `splice` method again to insert new elements into the array (without removing any).
 5. Use the `splice` method once more to replace some elements with new values.
 6. Print the final modified array after each operation.

+---

+### 10. Reversing Words in a Sentence

+**Instructions:**

+1. Declare a string sentence.
+2. Split the sentence into words.
+3. Reverse the array of words.
+4. Join them back into a string.
+5. Print the reversed sentence.

+---

+### 11. Copying an Array without Affecting the Original

+**Instructions:**

+1. Create an array of numbers.
+2. Copy the array (so the original isn’t affected).
+3. Change the first element of the copy to `99`.
+4. Print both arrays.

+---

+### 12. Updating a 2D Array

+**Instructions:**

+1. Create a 2D array.
+2. Update the value at the second row, first item, to `99`.
+3. Print the updated array.